monika2009/NICCloudDevopsContainer/README.md

 Containers are supported in Linux, Windows, and other modern operating systems.
 A container can run  anything from small software or a micro service to large applications.

+#### What is Kubernetes

+Kubernetes, popularly known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+Kubernetes distributes containerized applications across a cluster of machines.
+Kubernetes adds distributed computing features on top of containers such as load balancing, autoscaling, self-healing, rollout and roll back features etc.

+#### Docker and kubernetes are related

 **How Dockers helps**

 - Docker provides the ability to package and run an application in a loosely isolated environment called a container.